Southern Syria conflict (2025–present): September

 The Syrian Observatory for Human Rights reported that Firas Hamayel, a commander in the National Guard, was killed in an ambush in Suwayda.

+On 21 September, Ayoob Kara, former member of the Israeli Knesset, announced the independence of Suwayda, declaring "We proclaim September 21, 2025, as the historic day of Suwayda’s separation from Syria and from the terrorist government of Ahmed Al-Sharaa".

 On 26 September, the Syrian Druze militias established a local women's self-defense army as a response to the precarious security situation.
 More than 500 women are involved.
 Minors have been forcibly trained to use weapons.

 On 27 September, the Syrian transitional government bombed the city of Mecdel with a drone and also bombed the city of Kanaker.

 October

 On 1 October, shootings broke out after the infiltration of drones belonging to Ministry of Defense.

 On 7 October, the National Guard repelled an infiltration attempt by Syrian government forces in the town of Rima Hazem.

-On 8 October, protesters in Shahba demonstrated in support of the residents of Ashrafieh and Sheikh Maqsoud, during its siege in October 2025 Aleppo clashes, waving flags of Syrian Democratic Forces and banners reading: "The siege of Sheikh Maqsoud and Ashrafieh is a siege of Suwayda" and "Long live the resistance of the SDF!"
+On 8 October, protesters in Shahba demonstrated in support of the residents of Ashrafieh and Sheikh Maqsoud, during its siege in Aleppo clashes, waving flags of Syrian Democratic Forces and banners reading: "The siege of Sheikh Maqsoud and Ashrafieh is a siege of Suwayda" and "Long live the resistance of the SDF!"

 On 9 October, unknown Druze fighters attacked a government position in Walgha; the National Guard denied its participation.

 On 10 October, Syrian government forces and the National Guard clashed in northern Suwayda, with 23 mm cannons.

 On 11 October, a US delegation met with Hikmat al-Hijri and the National Guard, without the knowledge of Jihad Ghoutani, which created divisions in the National Guard.
 On the same day al-Hijri changed the name of Jabal al-Arab to "Jabal al-Bashan", a Hebrew term, which generated controversy in Suwayda, the matters were legally resolved by the National Guard.

 On 20 October, the National Guard repelled an infiltration attempt by Syrian government forces with 23mm heavy machine guns towards the town of Majdal.

 On 28 October, an attack occurred on a bus carrying Druze people on the Suwayda-Damascus highway, where two people, Aya Salam and Kamal Abdulbaqi, died.
 Hussam al-Tahhan declared: "This attack is a desperate attempt to destabilize security in the area and to terrorize citizens seeking stability."